 Concurrently, AHA’s engineers devised a plan to expand the capacity of medical gas systems to extend to the new fourth and fifth floors.
 While the hospital’s original engineers anticipated the requirements of the fourth and fifth floor gas systems additions, AHA had to develop independent calculations for the addition.
 “AHA studied the existing systems closely to verify that they could accommodate the added capacity,” McNaron explained.
 “We couldn’t leave anything up to chance.”

-Adam Murrietta, plumbing and fire protection engineer at AHA, led the detailed process.
+Adam Murrietta, AHA Plumbing Department Manager, led the detailed process.
 “We consulted the existing drawings and calculated the entire load for the hospital and the expansion,” he said.
 “Together, we created a spreadsheet that recorded every aspect of the system and every flow rate.”
 In doing so, AHA discovered that the oxygen and medical vacuum system were sufficient for the expansion – but that the medical air would not be fully operable on the new fifth floor.
 With that knowledge, the team was able to design a system expansion that met the hospital’s needs for patient care.
 AHA also designed a new heliox gas system for use on the fourth floor.
 Heliox is a healthy mix of oxygen and helium used to facilitate breathing in young patients.

 “Maintaining positive air pressure in the hematology-oncology spaces keeps germs from entering the patient areas,” McNaron explained.
 “Our team understands the infection control risks associated with healthcare expansion design and addressed them at every stage of the process.”